Ks89/My-MEAN-website-client/README.md

 ## Informations
 My MEAN website is a MEAN's web application that I'm creating as a personal website, but also for other users.
 It's composed by:
+- M: a MongoDb's database
+- E: a back-end with Express js
 - A: a front-end in Angular 2
-- N + E: a back-end in Node.js + Express js (and other useful libs like PassportJs)
+- N: a back-end in Node.js
-- M: a MongoDb's database
 - redis
-- webpack + gulp
+- webpack and gulp
 - and other stuff

 A possible extension of this project will be a configurable template to build a custom web app very quickly.
 This is my final goal, please be patient :)

 Attention!
 This project is still an alpha, so it's not production ready.
 Please be careful.
-If you are interested, star this project on GitHub.
+If you are interested, star this project on GitHub, share it and create pull requests.

 Testing:
 - front-end unit: coverage >80%
 - front-end e2e: work in progress, In future alphas I'll complete everything

 ## Requirements
+- macOS, Linux or Windows 10 with admin privileges
-- Node.js and npm
+- Node.js + npm
+- some global npm dependencies
 - My-MEAN-website server Alpha4 or greater
-- npm
-- PhantomJS, Google Chrome and Firefox (mandatory for testing)
+- PhantomJS, Google Chrome, Mozilla Firefox (mandatory if you want to run `npm test`) (also Internet Explorer if you are using Windows)
-- some global npm dependencies, for instance karma-cli, mocha, webpack, typescript, gulp 4.0 alpha, remap-istanbul, webdriver-manager, protractor
 - work in progress... (this is only an alpha, please be patient)

 ## News
 - *12/30/2016* - **My MEAN website** Alpha 4 public release [HERE](https://github.com/Ks89/My-MEAN-website-client/releases/tag/v.alpha-4)